ecse428/coupon-api/README.md

 ## Client

 The client code is kept in the following Github repo: [coupon-client](https://github.com/ecse428/coupon-client).
-All the HTML, CSS and JS for the application is kept in that seperate repo.
+All the HTML, CSS and JS for the application is kept in that separate repo.
 The API, for simplicity reasons, will actually serve the static assets, this is why both git repos are kept as directory siblings.

 ## Authentication